Support And Resistance

 Support: the lowest lows / recent lows on the chart that shows a bottom of the chart between buyers and sellers.

 However, the actual way to find support and resistance levels are at their closes.
 We will demonstrate the differences and how to draw them shortly.

-The main reason why people focus on support & resistance is that these areas show when buyers/sellers have had a large impact on the price and have either reversed or continued the price action.
+The main reason why people focus on support and resistance zones is that these areas show when buyers/sellers have had a large impact on the price and have either reversed or continued the price action.

-Here is an example of real resistance levels and false resistance levels:
+Here is an example of real and false resistance levels:

 You can clearly see the difference, albeit a matter of pips.
 However, every pip counts if you want to generate accurate trading ideas frequently.

 The beauty of mastering support and resistance levels is that you’ll also be able to easily and accurately draw chart patterns such as the head and shoulders pattern, which will increase the odds of a successful trade dramatically.

 In technical analysis, support levels are subject to every forex trader.

 Support zones are areas of the market where the price has tried to go down but reversed.

 These are important levels because if the support zone is untested, there is a good chance that price may penetrate and continue further down.